 It’s important to note that—while all SEM platforms utilize a pay-per-click (PPC) advertising model—not all PPC is SEM.

 Facebook Ads and other social media ad platforms, for example, are pay-per-click platforms that do not fall under the SEM category.

-These are two very, very different types of online advertising.
+These are two different types of online advertising.

-Since we are focusing on Search Engine Marketing (Advertising through search), then here are some of SEM features and benefits.
+Since we are focusing on Search Engine Marketing (Advertising through search), then here are some of SEM features and benefits to be considered.

 We like to refer to traffic from paid search as “doubly targeted” because the person has to:

 Type in something related to what you sell, and Look at all the information on the screen before deciding to click on your ad because she or he expects it to provide the information she or he seeks.